The Greencliffe Foundation Ltd

 Application Success Factors

 Since there is no public application process, traditional “application success factors” do not apply.
-However, based on the foundation's stated priorities and the Pagarani family's philanthropic approach through the Human Capability Foundation, organizations that align with the following characteristics may be of interest:
+However, based on the foundation's stated priorities and the Pagarani family's philanthropic approach through the Human Capability Foundation, organisations that align with the following characteristics may be of interest:

 Deep Community Roots

-Work with Marginalized Communities
+Work with Marginalised Communities

 Strong emphasis on supporting “the rights of marginalised communities” including LGBTQ+ individuals, women and girls, people with disabilities, refugees, and asylum seekers.